On a Frank-Wolfe Approach for Abs-smooth Functions: Introduction

 Also complementarity conditions or equilibrium constraints can be formulated in an abs-smooth form via

-Furthermore, all functions that can be evaluated by a straight-line code using only smooth operations and the absolute value are abs-smooth.
-Finally, it is important to note that, for the application of the generalized Frank-Wolfe method proposed in this paper, the user does not have to state the function evaluation in the form \eqref{eq:abs}, since correspondingly adapted AD tools can generate this representation in a completely automated fashion.
+Finally, it is important to note that, for the application of the generalized Frank-Wolfe method proposed in this paper, the user does not have to state the function evaluation in the form \eqref{eq:abs}, since correspondingly adapted AD tools can generate this representation from a straight-line code using only smooth operations and the absolute value in a completely automated fashion.

 The main advantage of formulating all these applications as abs-smooth functions is the localization of the nonsmoothness as argument of an otherwise smooth function.
 In this way, the nonsmoothness can be explicitly exploited in combination with standard smooth optimization theory.
 For example, if an abs-smooth function is nonsmooth at a given point $x$ then at least one of the switching variables as argument of the absolute value is evaluated at zero -- motivating also the name for these variables. \begin{example}[Simple example] The function $f:\R \mapsto\R, f(x) = \max(0,x,2x+1)$ is abs-smooth since it can be stated in the following form